-Two notions are essential here: data plane and control plane separation.
 In the traditional network infrastructure that is most commonly applied today, there is a set of black boxes with dedicated hardware, an operating system and functionalities provided by networking vendors.
-This makes the whole infrastructure very difficult to manage (see Figure 3).
+This makes the whole infrastructure very difficult to manage and leads to vendor lock-in (see Figure 3).

 Fig. 3 The traditional approach to network architecture

 In the SDN approach, the underlying role of hardware is to maintain the definition of a data plane.
 Network functions, on the other hand, are moved to centralized software that defines the control plane by which, in turn, the data plane is defined.
 As Figure 4 shows, to make this possible on the hardware, there are agents that work as an interface between the hardware and the network operating system (NOS).

 The NOS, which in pre-SDN models was installed on every device, has been moved to a higher layer, while network functions needed at a given moment can be “installed” on such an NOS.
 For example, if a routing application is called for, it is implemented within the NOS, which in turn communicates with the hardware.
 The hardware behaves according to what has been defined in the app.

 Fig. 4 Control plane and data plane separation

 From a business perspective, SDN architecture also offers considerable business benefits.

 - SDN helps bring down operating and capital expenses (OPEX and CAPEX) in the long run.

 - An SDN-based network is more flexible, allowing updates and changes to be made faster.